Hugh Grosvenor, 2nd Duke of Westminster: Affair with Coco Chanel

 In Monte Carlo in 1923, Grosvenor was introduced to Coco Chanel by Vera Bate Lombardi.
 His affair with Chanel lasted ten years.
-The duke gave her jewels, art, and purchased a home for Chanel in London's Mayfair district, and in 1927 gave her a parcel of land on the French Riviera at Roquebrune-Cap-Martin where Chanel built her villa, La Pausa.
+The Duke gave her jewels and art, purchased a home for Chanel in London's Mayfair district, and in 1927 gave her a parcel of land on the French Riviera at Roquebrune-Cap-Martin where Chanel built her villa, La Pausa.

 Westminster's technique in the courting of women led to various apocryphal stories.
 He purportedly concealed a huge uncut emerald at the bottom of a crate of vegetables delivered to Chanel.
 Disguised as a deliveryman, Westminster appeared at Chanel's apartment with a bouquet of flowers.